Aptayu/JDBC/README.md

 # JDBC
-This one has spring jdbc
+This one has spring jdbc revision 1